Best Irons for Mid Handicappers 2025 (Our Top 10 Picks)

 Weighting

-The iron has several areas where weighting plays an essential factor for mid handicap golfers.
+The iron has several areas where weighting plays a crucial role for mid-handicap golfers.

 Perimeter weighting around the edge of the iron’s head helps balance the club with enhanced forgiveness.
 Weighting in the iron sole produces launch, carry, and distance with improved turf interaction.